daedroza/daedroza.github.io/_posts/2016-07-04-setting-kernel-toolchains.markdown

 {% endhighlight %}

 However, I reverted all my commits and went back to square one.
 I restarted all my stuff I had been working on.
 Now, I use Google's method to setup the toolchain.
-You obviously need a nice toolchain that optimizes and compiles your ROM.
+You obviously need a nice toolchain that optimizes and compiles your kernel.
 I used version 5.3 from UBERTC.
 And the way google does it :
 {% highlight bash %}
 export PATH=/path/to/tool/chain/bin:$bin
 export CROSS_COMPILE=prefixoftoolchain-